DerBrunoIR/CourseGraph/README.md

 # Conclusion

-Using the network we build, we were able to identify  defined a directed module relationship `requires` and collected, evaluated and visualized data for the corresponding network.
+Using the network we built, we defined a directed module relationship `requires` and collected, evaluated and visualized data for the corresponding network.
 Via this network we identified 15 highly required elective modules from the CS programs.
 Future work should include further validation of these 15 modules as long-term module candidates.